SharePoint Document Library: creation, limits, and best practices

 Need help managing your SharePoint sites?

-We have more than 80 hands to lend you to
+We have more than 100 to help your company to:

 - Distribute the right permissions to users

-- Ensure the security of shared business information
+- Ensure the security of shared information

-- Develop custom web parts and graphics for your company
+- Develop custom web parts and branded graphics

 Giuseppe Marchi